Oxford English Dictionary: New entries and words

 Wordhunt was a 2005 appeal to the general public for help in providing citations for 50 selected recent words, and produced antedatings for many.
 The results were reported in a BBC TV series, Balderdash and Piffle.
 The OED's readers contribute quotations: the department currently receives about 200,000 a year.

-OED currently contains over 600,000 entries.
-They update the OED on a quarterly basis to make up for its Third Edition revising their existing entries and adding new words and senses.
+OED currently contains over 500,000 entries.
+The online OED is updated on a quarterly basis, with the addition of new words and senses, and the revision of existing entries.